 A prominent feature of descriptive accounts of decision-making under risk is that individuals tend to overweight unlikely outcomes and underweight likely outcomes, relative to their objective probabilities (Kahneman and Tversky, 1979; Neilson, 2003).
-Consistent with this idea, empirical studies of tax-payers' subjective beliefs about their audit probability suggest that many subjects overestimate this (low) probability (e.g. Alm et al., 1992; Scholz and Pinney, 1995).
+Consistent with this idea, empirical studies of taxpayers' subjective beliefs about their audit probability suggest that many subjects overestimate this (low) probability (e.g. Alm et al., 1992; Scholz and Pinney, 1995).
 It is therefore of interest to examine how this consideration alters the analysis of the previous section.

 Following the insights of Quiggin (1982), probability weighting is modelled by a transformation of the cumulative probability distribution according to a probability weighting function, w[p], on which I make the following assumptions.
-First, w[p] is continuous, differentiable on $p \in (0,1)$ , strictly increasing, and satisfies w[0] = 0 and w[1] = 1.
-Second, there exists a $p_f \in (0,1)$ at which w[p] intersects the diagonal from above.
-Third, it is concave on an initial interval and convex beyond that (s-shaped).
-The various functional forms for w[p] so far proposed in the literature (e.g. Rieger and Wang, 2006; Prelec, 1998; Tversky and Fox, 1994; Tversky and Kahneman, 1992) satisfy these assumptions.

-Denoting $(x^, p^, q^)$ as the equilibrium of the model of Section 3 (without probability weighting) and $(x^w, p^w, q^w)$ as the equilibrium of the model with probability weighting, I then have the following Proposition:
+First, w[p] is continuous, differentiable on $p \in (0, 1)$, strictly increasing, and satisfies w[0] = 0 and w[1] = 1.
+Second, there exists a $p_f \in (0, 1)$ at which w[p] intersects the diagonal from above.
+Third, it is concave on an initial interval and convex beyond that (s-shaped).6 Denoting (x^, p^, q^) as the (interior) equilibrium of the model of Section 3 (without probability weighting) and (x^w, p^w, q^w) as the equilibrium of the model with probability weighting, I then have the following Proposition:

-Proposition 6 If taxpayers transform the objective audit probability according to w[p] then for $p^ \in (0,1)$ :
+Proposition 6 If taxpayers transform the objective audit probability according to w[p] then for $p^ \in (0, 1)$: